 Incentive Cash Bonuses.
-Our practice is to award incentive cash bonuses to our senior management based upon their individual performance, as well as performance objectives of the Company.
+Our practice is to award incentive cash bonuses to our senior management based upon performance objectives of the Company.

-Under Mr. Sorrentino's employment agreement, his potential bonus was based on achieving a performance target for the applicable fiscal year, as follows:
+Under Mr. Pokluda's employment agreement, his potential bonus was based on achieving a performance target for the applicable fiscal year, as follows:

-- ·If we achieve less than 85% of the target for the fiscal year, then no incentive bonus is paid for that fiscal year. - If we achieve 100% of the target for the fiscal year, then the incentive bonus is equal to 50% of Mr. Sorrentino's base salary as of the end of that year. - If we achieve 115% or more of the target for the fiscal year, then the incentive bonus is equal to 100% of the base salary as of the end of that year. - If we achieve a percentage of the target for the fiscal year that is between any two of the 85%, 100% or 115% thresholds referred to above, then the incentive bonus is a percentage of the base salary for that fiscal year calculated on a straight line basis between the percentages that would apply at those two thresholds.
+- ·If we achieve less than 85% of the target for the fiscal year, then no incentive bonus is paid for that fiscal year. - If we achieve 100% of the target for the fiscal year, then the incentive bonus is equal to 50% of Mr. Pokluda's base salary as of the end of that year. - If we achieve 115% or more of the target for the fiscal year, then the incentive bonus is equal to 75% of the base salary as of the end of that year.

-Under Mr. Sorrentino's agreement, the Board of Directors (or the Compensation Committee) established the specific performance targets for Mr. Sorrentino no later than sixty days after the beginning of each fiscal year.
-Mr. Sorrentino had to agree with the performance target established, and the performance target had to be consistent with our business plan approved by the board for such fiscal year.
+If we achieve a percentage of the target for the fiscal year that is between any two of the 85%, 100% or 115% thresholds referred to above, then the incentive bonus is a percentage of the base salary for that fiscal year calculated on a straight line basis between the percentages that would apply at those two thresholds.

-For 2011, the Compensation Committee established the performance target under Mr. Sorrentino's agreement as achieving operating income of \$21.6 million.
-Our 2011 operating income was \$33.4 million, which is approximately 155% of the \$21.6 million, so Mr. Sorrentino was entitled to receive, and did receive, an incentive bonus for 2011 equal to 100% of his base salary.
+Under Mr. Pokluda's agreement, the Board of Directors (or the Compensation Committee) establishes the specific performance targets for Mr. Pokluda no later than sixty days after the beginning of each fiscal year.
+Mr. Pokluda had to agree with the performance target established and the performance target had to be consistent with our business plan approved by the board for such fiscal year.
+For 2012, the Compensation Committee established the performance target under Mr. Pokluda's agreement as achieving operating income of \$40.0 million.
+Our 2012 operating income was \$28.9 million, which is less than 85% of the target, so Mr. Pokluda was not entitled to receive, and did not receive, an incentive bonus for 2012.